 In fact, you can run a quick property owner search in any market, for a variety of asset types, then add a number of other sales, debt, tenant, and owner-related filters.

 Can I export information from the database?

-When using Reonomy, for example, any list of properties and property owners can be exported from the platform.
+Any list of properties and/or property owners can be exported from the platform.
 Exports come in a CSV file, which can then be easily integrated into your CRM or existing database.

 Does it integrate well with my existing systems?